 |Garrotten: We're a suspicious lot.|

-He may be too high profile to conduct the full investigation, but that doesn't stop from inspecting the crime scene.
-And fortunately he's discovered three clues, each of which implicates, he believes, a separate person who was seen in Restenford on the night of the crime.
+He may be too high profile to conduct the full investigation, but that doesn't stop him from inspecting the crime scene.
+And, fortunately, he's discovered three clues, each of which implicates, he believes, a separate person who was seen in Restenford on the night of the crime.
 Each of these suspects is a resident of the egregiously named town of Garrotten, a day's travel to the south.
-A search of the inns and brothels of Resty that morning turned up none of these gentlemen; clearly they've fled back to G-town one step ahead of the law.
+A search of the inns, drunk tanks, and brothels of Resty that morning turned up none of these gentlemen; clearly they've fled back to G-town one step ahead of the law.
 The case is ironclad, right?

-- The assassin's guild responsible for Grellus's murder is located in Garrotten; hence the name.
+- The assassin responsible for Grellus's murder is the head of the notorious guild of hitmen that gave Garrotten its name.
 Have you ever heard the expression don't shit where you eat?
 By extension, you should also not shit somewhere else and then intentionally leave a shit-stained trail of shit-scented footprints back to your dining room table.
 Especially when...

-- The baron's murderer, besides being a professional assassin and CEO of the Garrotten guild, has a day job working as an advisor to Arrness, Lord Mayor of the town, who is hoping to capitalize on the plot by filling the power vacuum created by the Baron's death.
-How pleased can she be that now she has to deal with a team of investigators at her doorstep just as she is trying to set her putsch in motion?
+- The baron's murderer is not only a professional assassin and CEO of the Garrotten A-guild, but also has a day job working as an advisor to Arrness, Lord Mayor of the town.
+Arrness is hoping to capitalize on the plot by filling the power vacuum created by the Baron's death--though let's be honest, he was never holding much power anyway.
+How pleased can she be that now, just as she is ready to set her putsch in motion, she has to deal with a team of investigators at her doorstep?
 Especially when...

 - If the guild was looking for a scapegoat, they had the perfect patsy in the form of Qualton the Abbot, who, besides being thoroughly unstable--which they certainly must have learned when they vetted him as a client--is actually guilty of the crime since he hired the assassin in the first place!
 Frame him for his own misdeeds and let his psychosis shine through during the trial and your work is done for you; no one bothers casting a glance Garrotten-ward, despite its name.